4000 Investigations

 4431.1 Before Conducting an Interview with an Alleged Perpetrator

-Before conducting an interview with an alleged perpetrator, the investigator must inform the alleged perpetrator of all of the following:
+Before conducting an interview with an alleged perpetrator, the investigator identifies himself or herself and must inform the alleged perpetrator, orally and in writing, about the following:

-• The fact that, if CCI finds the allegations to be true, the alleged perpetrator may request an administrative review of the investigation findings.
+- The fact that, if CCI finds that abuse, neglect, or exploitation did occur, the alleged perpetrator may request an administrative review of the investigation findings.

 4431.2 During an Interview with an Alleged Perpetrator